maxxturing/blog/_posts/2018-01-17-welcome-to-the-blog.markdown

 img: hello-world.png # Add image post (optional)
 tags: [Feedback]
 ---
 Welcome to the blog!
-This post is a space for you to write any feedback and requests for posts you'd like to see.
-I'll mainly be writing about business, but will dive into a whole range of topics.
-Don't be afraid to leave a comment below if you read this!
+Use the comment section below to write feedback and requests for content you'd like to see.
+What problems are you facing in your business right now?
+How can I help you?
+Let me know!